MyadaRoshdi/P2/writeup.md

 Testing set : 82.14846036120183

-**Datasets Mean values AFTER Normalization are:**
+Datasets Mean values AFTER Normalization are:

-*Training set : -0.35408133564846533
+Training set : -0.35408133564846533

-*Validation set: -0.3472154111278302
+Validation set: -0.3472154111278302

-*Testing set : -0.3582151534281105
+Testing set : -0.3582151534281105
-*Here is an example of a traffic sign image after grayscaling.

-![alt text][image3]

-As a last step, I normalized the image data because ...

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:
+**I decided to generate additional data because when I experimited on just the supported data, the Validation accuracty never exceeded 95.6%, but once I augmneted more data and used Validation dataset of around 25% from training, the Validation testing increased to 99%.

+I used the input data processing techniques as suggested by the Lecun paper, now I have a jittered dataset by adding 2 transformed versions of randomly selected sets of the original training set, which are :

+1) Random Image Rotation between -15 and 15 degrees

+2) Random Brighness

+The following figure shows an image after applying rotation and brighness.

-![alt text][image3]
+![alt text][image4]

-The difference between the original data set and the augmented data set is the following ...
+**NOTE:** In the notebook, you can find another method for modifying the data which is Affine transfomation, but empirically I found that removing this step enhancing the Validation accuracy.

+Now after Augmeting more data to the original data, then split 25% of them as Validation data, we get the followng datasets to train and validate the network over them.

+New X_train size: 111356

+X_validation size: 27840

+Percentage of Validation Set: 25.000898020762243%

 #### 3.2)**Model Architecture** Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.